Tommy Edman Player Props: Cardinals vs. Yankees

 Tommy Edman At The Plate

-- Edman is hitting .232 with 14 doubles, three triples, seven home runs and 23 walks.
+- Edman has 14 doubles, three triples, seven home runs and 24 walks while hitting .238.

-- He has homered in seven games this season (9.2%), homering in 2.5% of his plate appearances.

-- In 19.7% of his games this season, Edman has had at least one RBI.
-He's picked up more than one in 6.6% and driven in three or more of his team's runs in four contests.
+- Edman has driven in a run in 16 games this year (20.5%), including five games with more than one RBI (6.4%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.